 UK-Med offers a programme of OTDs to members who have completed the Pre-Deployment Course.
 These deployments aim to introduce members to aspects of humanitarian work and develop skills required for working in a resource-limited environment.
 Places on these courses are limited in number and they are not part of the core UK Emergency Medical Team (UKEMT) training programme.
 The deployments provide valuable insight and experience for those wishing to apply for the UKEMT programme and other emergency humanitarian opportunities.

-From 2014-2016, UK-Med Community of Practice members have participated in a one or two week training deployment to Queen Elizabeth Central Hospital in Blantyre, Malawi.
+Since 2014, UK-Med Community of Practice members have participated in annual one or two week training deployments to Queen Elizabeth Central Hospital in Blantyre, Malawi.
 The programme was developed to provide clinicians with the opportunity to observe the management of sick children in the Paediatric and Neonatal Care field.
 Routine and emergency obstetric care was carried out in a resource-limited environment both in regional and community settings.

 Aga Khan Foundation, Uganda